ughjonnjonzz/DynamicResponseOverhaul/README.md

 Every line of dialogue, for every character, for every single item, in every single tier, was written by me.

 ### Custom Gift Dialogue Utility:
 Enables NPCs' unique dialogue when receiving gifts.
-Technically optional.
+Technically optional, but this is the main purpose of DRO.

 Makes use of:
   - `GiftReaction_`